 Private funding is essential for the College to sustain this endeavor.
 Now that the Kauffman grant is fully expended, the undergraduate minor must be able to stand on its own to continue providing students and faculty with crucial opportunities for learning and experiencing entrepreneurship.
 Specific needs include:

-The minor hosts entrepreneurs-in-residence in each of its four tracks.
+The program hosts entrepreneurs-in-residence in each of its nine tracks.
 These individuals have a profound impact on the curriculum as they team teach with professors to provide a unique and innovative approach to learning.

 Additional courses and instructors

 The scope and number of courses offered can be expanded by enabling existing College faculty, through funded departmental release from the normal teaching load, to offer courses in entrepreneurship, and by providing faculty with the support necessary to develop new courses that will continue to challenge and inspire students who take classes in entrepreneurship.

 Paid student internships (both domestic and abroad) allow students to pursue opportunities to work directly with entrepreneurs, broadening and sharpening their entrepreneurial skills.
 In turn, they bring what they have gained back to campus, benefiting classmates through enriched class discussion.

 Interaction with practitioners who have launched successful (as well as unsuccessful) ventures is invaluable to students enrolled in the program.